vegaprotocol/documentation/docs/node-operators/requirements/data-node-security.md

 Limitations:

-Unfortunately, the data node cannot set up TLS for the GRPC port at the moment.
-It can be done only for the Gateway port(GraphQL and the REST APIs).
+Unfortunately, the data node cannot set up TLS for the gRPC port.
+It can be done only for the Gateway port (GraphQL and the REST APIs).

 #### Automatic TLS

-To configure the automatic TLS open the data node configuration file (`<vega_home>/config/data-node/config.toml`), and set the following settings in the data node config file
+To configure the automatic TLS open the data node configuration file (`<vega_home>/config/data-node/config.toml`), and set the following settings in the data node config file:

 ```toml title="YOUR_VEGA_HOME/config/data-node/config.toml"
 [Gateway]